RedPitaya/Documentation/appsFeatures/examples/communication_interfaces/dig_com-2-i2c_hw_api_int.rst

 ============

 This example demonstrates communication with the internal 24LC64 EEPROM memory on the Red Pitaya using the I2C protocol.
 The code below writes a message to a given address inside the EEPROM and read the message from the EEPROM.
-While the previous example uses the C API commands, this example uses the ioctl and other functions accessible directly from C code.
+While the previous example uses the C++ API commands, this example uses the ioctl and other functions accessible directly from C code.

 Required hardware
 ====================